Angle-Brackets/Pixelinator/README.md

 - A better way to import the library other than just shoving the code in a project, but statically linking this has been a headache.

 ## Other Contributors
-- Thank you to [@rishitkhare](https://github.com/rishitkhare) for the logo and for initial testing!
+- Thank you to [@rishitkhare](https://github.com/rishitkhare) for the logo, initial testing, and code contributions!

+## Installation
+- There is a Makefile inside clang-builds (should also work with gcc but not tested) that will compile all of the code correctly for MacOS and in theory Linux as well.
+Make sure that you have the SDL2, SDL2_Mixer, SDL2_Image, and glad libraries installed beforehand.
+  You should then be able to compile them on Mac and Linux with the respective Makefile or CMakeLists.

 ### Examples
 1. Bitmap graphics example